AndyLi23/PySnake/README.md

 # PySnake
-Snake game written in python with pygame (might add AI later)
+Snake game written in python with pygame

+AppManual.py: player version
+AppComputer.py: randomized Hamiltonian cycles for many different ways to beat the game